 Genre pedagogy – using the right type of language in the right place

-Different situations in life requires us to use language in different ways.
-Whether if it is in school, in work or in our everyday life.
-Accounting for an historical event demands the writer to express themselves in a different way than if they were writing a scientifical report, and we choose a different type of language when we text a friend than when we are holding a presentation on the principles of parliamentarism in our social sciences class.
+Different situations in life require us to use language in different ways.
+This applies to school, work, and everyday life.
+A historical account places different demands on the sender than a scientific research report, and we use different language when texting a friend compared to when we are presenting the principles of parliamentarism in social studies class.

 It is these differences, when to use what type of language, that are the focus in genre pedagogy.
-To be able to explain complex matters in an understandable manner, skilfully hold a debate or finding the right way of wording things in everyday life are invaluable skills.
-This is why we give our students the tools they need to navigate the lingual demands that their surroundings will present them with, both in school and later on in life.
+Being able to explain complex events in an understandable way, skilfully engage in debate, or find the right expression in everyday life are invaluable skills.
+That is why we provide our students with the tools they need to navigate the linguistic demands they will face, both in school and later in life.

 Not just in Swedish class

-This is the reason genre pedagogy is present in all subjects and stands as a main theme in our education.
-Learning how to use the type of language suitable for the situation you are in is an invaluable skill to possess, no matter what path the students choose to follow later on in life.
+That is why genre pedagogy is present as a unifying principle throughout our teaching.
+Learning to use the language that is most appropriate for a given situation is an invaluable skill to possess, regardless of the path students take later in life.

 en_GB